-Winnipeg Centre Vineyard Church has been a long-lasting testament of God's work in the North End of Winnipeg.
+Millar's campuses have been built and maintained through the sacrificial gifts of God's people.
 The way our property is cared for affects the Christian testimony of our college and its students.

 Any damage done to Millar property deliberately or through intentional carelessness will be subject to a minimum \$50 fine based on the extent of the damages.
 This will be charged directly to your account.
 Before moving out of residence, you will need to thoroughly clean your room.
 A damage deposit deduction will be made for rooms not cleaned adequately.
-The remainder of your damage deposit will be returned to you after an inspection of your room.
+The remainder of your damage deposit will be returned to you after the Facilities Department has inspected your room.